yogurt-foundation/yogurt-css-documentation/src/pseudo-class-variants.md

 ### Focus-Within

-Add the `(focus-within)` prefix to an utility to enable on-focused.
+Add the `(focus-within)` prefix to an utility to enable on-focused for child element.

 ```html
 <!-- Example -->